-The site is identified in the 2036 Plan's Built Form Street Setback map as having a Om street setback facing Pacific Highway.
+The site is identified in the 2036 Plan's Built Form Street Setback map as having a 0m street setback facing Pacific Highway.

-The proposed development responds to the control by creating a podium and tower built to the street boundary (Pacific Highway - Om setback).
+The proposed development responds to the control by creating a podium and tower built to the street boundary (Pacific Highway-Om setback).
 The two components are separated by a recessed floor set by the heritage street height of the Former Northshore Gas Co. creating a shadow gap between the two volumes.

 The podium is proposed to be built to the boundary on 3 sides except facing west where a 6m setback is proposed to maintain a level of privacy and amenity to the existing neighbouring properties.
-The tower takes a similar approach, but with a 3 & 5m setback to the north and south and a 8 & 10m to the west with terraced top floors to respond to the solar height plane controls.
+The tower takes a similar approach, but with a 3m setback to the north and south to minimise constraints of potential developments on neighbouring sites.
+As per the podium, a 6m setback is proposed to the west with terraced too floors to resoond to the solar height brane controls.

-Podium - Om street setback to Pacific Highway and 6m to the rear
+Podium - 0m street setback to Pacific Highway and 6m to the rear